 The second outcome is that Council is not planning to include any new capital projects in the 2024-25 financial year.
-This is not a reflection of our overall cash position, which remains positive, but it does reflect the reduction in resource capacity required to ensure Council maintains a breakeven operation position.
+This is not a reflection of our overall cash position, which remains positive, but it does reflect the reduction in resource capacity which is required to ensure Council maintains a breakeven operation position.

-The following papers describe in detail the draft budget.
+The following papers describe in detail the budget for the 2024 - 25 financial year.
 The paper describes the expenses and income anticipated for 2024-25, the influences on our budget, the overall cash position, and the projects Council plans to undertake.

-It is a very responsible budget that proactively addresses the financial challenges impacting the local government sector in Victoria.
-It also recognises that in October this year our community will elect a new Council, and a breakeven budget will give the new Council a solid foundation to commence a new term and renewed Council Plan.
+It is a very responsible budget that proactively addresses the financial challenges impacting the local government sector in Victoria and the Borough of Queenscliffe.
+It also recognises that in October this year our community will elect a new Council, and a breakeven budget will give the new Council a solid foundation to commence a new term and prepare the next Council Plan.